-March 22 is the anniversary of the day in 1933 that Franklin Delano Roosevelt signed the Cullen-Harrison Act, a true death knell piece of legislation against Prohibition.
+Today we’re mixing a Dirty Martini to remember the day in 1933 that Franklin Delano Roosevelt signed the Cullen-Harrison Act, a true death knell piece of legislation against Prohibition.
 Suddenly it was legal to make and sell beer with an alcohol content of 3.2% and wine of similarly low alcohol content.
 It was a valiant start, and upon signing the legislation he uttered the famous remark “I think this would be a good time for a beer.”
-A good thought, but we’re going to mix a Dirty Martini today as that’s what FDR like to drink.
+A good thought, but we’re going with the Dirty Martini today as that’s what FDR like to drink.

 As if the Cullen-Harrison act was not enough to earn him our eternal gratitude, states were quickly ratifying the 21st Amendment to the Constitution of the United States, ultimately repealing a prior amendment (the 18th) that imposed Prohibition.
 By December Prohibition was just an unpleasant memory.
 At least we got the Scofflaw cocktail out of it.

 FDR was elected in part because voters were pretty tired of Prohibition, but once he was in office there were some distractions – the Great Depression, the rise of fascism in Europe – things that could take anyone’s eye off the ball.
 But our man followed through as promised.
 Sure, he did some other things like the New Deal to reckon with the Depression and there was the what’s commonly known as World War II, but it is indeed his direct hand in repealing Prohibition that earns him this annual slot in The Drunkard’s Almanac.

 As the reader might suspect, FDR had a certain degree of self-interest here, as he was definitely among the better-lubricated presidents in this nation’s history.
 His favorite drink?
 The Martini (see here and here).
 So it’s hardly new, but today it’s an appropriate Drink of the Day.